gustavo11/polydb/README.txt

 Example output:
 $ postgres  1759     1  0 Sep14 ?
 00:00:29 /usr/lib/postgresql/9.1/bin/postgres -D /var/lib/postgresql/9.1/main -c config_file=/etc/postgresql/9.1/main/postgresql.conf

-In the example above, the PostgreSQL binaries are located in /usr/lib/postgresql/9.1/bin
+In the example above, the PostgreSQL binaries are located in /usr/lib/postgresql/9.1/bin.
+This directory should contain at least the files 'psql' and 'vacuumdb'

 **The full path to PostgreSQL binaries should be provided in PolyDB's configuration file as 'psql_bin_dir'**